LiquidAIDemo/LiquidAIDemo/docs/server_instructions.md

 ## Start and stop the server

-Open the ssh connection on the command line and run the command `docker-compose down` to stop the application and remove active docker containers.
+Open the ssh connection on the command line, type `cd /mnt/liquidai/LiquidAIDemo` to navigate to the project directory and run the command `docker-compose down` to stop the application and remove active docker containers.
 To build new containers and restart the updated application, run the command `docker-compose up --build` (it can take a few minutes).